aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 - 20 = 2 &times; 10 = 2 &times; 2 &times; 5
 - 60 = 4 &times; 15 = 2 &times; 2 &times; 5 &times; 3

-The identification and use of prime numbers is strictly speaking, not necessary to find factors; just that it greatly helps to reduce the steps involved.

 To find factors of a number,
 1. Start with 1 and the number itself.
+3. *It is recommended to find prime factorization of the given number, in order to speed up subsequent steps in the procedure.*
 2. *If the number itself can be determined to be prime, then the search is over.*
 3. Else incrementally look for the next number between the numbers in the latest factorization found which divides the given number.